BoBeenLee/programming-book/React and the Three Layers of Testing - Bart Waardenburg.md

 ### You can have every single component and function unit test passing but still have none of your functions working together like they should

-### Integration testing is the phase in sofrware testing in which individual software modules are combined and tested as a group.
+### Integration testing is the phase in software testing in which individual software modules are combined and tested as a group.

 ```javascript